 Cirencester Friendly income protection insurance policies

-Cirencester's Friendly's main income protection plan, My Earnings Protected, covers up to 65% of your gross earnings, with a maximum payment of £52,000 per year.
-The income calculation is easy to grasp, but the annual benefit cap is the lowest among providers in this guide.
-The policy provides income protection cover on “own occupation” terms, so you will be covered if you can’t do your own specific job.
+Cirencester's Friendly's My Earnings Protected covers up to 65% of your gross earnings, with a maximum payment of £52,000 per year.
+The income calculation is easy to grasp, but the annual benefit cap is the lowest in this guide.
+The policy provides income protection cover on “own occupation” terms, meaning you’re protected if you can’t do your specific job.
 Premiums are guaranteed unless you choose an annual escalating benefit.

-When it comes to claim periods you can choose short-term income protection, which limits payments to a maximum of two years per claim, or long-term cover that pays out until your policy ends.
-Deferred periods range from one to 52 weeks, and there's also a split deferred option so you can stagger when your income payments begin.
-This is useful if your income from your job gradually reduces during a prolonged illness.
+You can choose short-term income protection, which limits payments to a maximum of two years per claim, or long-term cover that pays out until your policy ends.
+Deferred periods range from one to 52 weeks, and there's a split deferred option to stagger when your income payments begin.
+This is useful if your income gradually reduces during a prolonged illness.

-A standout feature of Cirencester Friendly’s income protection insurance is its favourable underwriting, which doesn’t apply higher premiums if you are a smoker, have a higher-risk occupation or take part in hazardous hobbies (motorsports is the only exception).
+Cirencester Friendly’s income protection insurance has a favourable approach to underwriting by not charging more if you are a smoker, have a higher-risk job or take part in hazardous hobbies (except motorsports).
 You can customise your policy with optional add-ons such as severe injury cover, fracture and hospitalisation benefit, or immediate death benefit, though these will increase the cost.

 Cirencester Friendly customer reviews

-The absence of any customer reviews on Trustpilot means it's tricky to gauge how customers feel about Cirencester Friendly’s level of service.
-However, it has won plenty of industry awards for its service, including Best Protection Service at the 2024 Investment Life & Pensions Moneyfacts Awards.
+The absence of customer reviews on Trustpilot means it's tricky to gauge how customers feel about Cirencester Friendly’s level of service.
+However, it has won plenty of industry awards for its service, including Best Protection Service at the 2025 Investment Life & Pensions Moneyfacts Awards.

 Cirencester Friendly payout rate